 Again, this depends on the extent of the burns, how deep they are and how much of the body has been burned, obviously the greater the area, the more severe.
 All burns (even first degree) greater than 2% of the body should be seen by a veterinarian.
 Fur may or may not be present depending on the type of burn.
 Second and third degree require immediate veterinary care, in the meantime, cover the burn with a cool, damp cloth as while you transport your cat to the veterinarian.
 If possible, have somebody come with you to keep the cool cloth on your cat.

-Third-degree burns can be life threatening.
-They always require hospitalisation.
-Call your veterinarian ahead of time so that he can be prepared to immediately treat your cat.
-Infection is a very real risk of third-degree burns.
+- Third-degree burns are life-threatening and always require hospitalisation.
+Call the veterinarian ahead of time so that he can prepare for your arrival.
+Infection is a risk in cats with third-degree burns.
 IV fluids will be administered to correct fluid and electrolyte imbalances, antibiotics, and pain relief.
 The prognosis depends on the extent of the burns.
-Burns to more than 30% of the body have a grave outcome.
+Burns to more than 30% of the body have a poor outcome.

 Watch out for signs of infection and seek veterinary care immediately if you notice the area is oozing, inflamed or if your cat develops a fever.